 Outdoors or Inside?

 The big variable is the venue: beach, backyard, or church?
 Despite the challenges, an outdoor Outer Banks wedding is often a dream come true.
 Couples choosing to marry here generally pick the casual beach wedding over a church setting.
 Depending on the setting, weather can be a huge factor in the quality of the music.
 Reed and stringed instruments, for instance, do not fare well in extreme temperatures or salt air.
-Vocals or instrumental music may be drowned out by noisy winds.
+Vocals or instrumental music may be drowned out by noisy winds (check the wind and other conditions around the Outer Banks here).
 Electrical equipment can be shorted out by rain or, heaven forbid, lightning.
 Even with nice weather, acoustics can be difficult to control outside.
 It is important to have a backup plan in the event of bad weather.